Everything You Need to Know About the Rare Form of Cancer Linked to Breast Implants

 What This Means for the Future of Breast Implants

-Every year, 400,000 women opt to get breast implants in the U.S. alone—and there's no way to tell whether that number will decrease despite the FDA's new findings.
-Plus, as we mentioned above, the likelihood of developing something as serious as BIA-ALCL is quite low—about 0.1 percent to be exact, so the threat isn't exactly substantial enough to suddenly change everyone's minds about breast implants.
+Every year, 400,000 women opt to get breast implants in the U.S. alone–and there's no way to tell whether that number will decrease because of the FDA's new findings.
+Plus, given that the likelihood of developing something as serious as BIA-ALCL is quite low–about 0.1 percent to be exact–the threat is an important component to consider, but might not be a deciding factor for some.
 (Related: 6 Things I Learned from My Botched Boob Job)

 "Breast implants have been studied extensively and the FDA still considers them safe to use in both cosmetic and reconstructive surgeries," Dr. Potter says.
 "The adverse event reporting system is in place to make sure that our knowledge of safety is evolving over time as we learn more from patient experience.
 Clearly, our understanding of the safety of breast implants is evolving and the statement from the FDA reflects that."
 (Related: This Influencer Opened Up About the Decision to Get Her Implants Removed and Breastfeed)